Ultimate Guide to eBook Readers: Top Picks for 2025

 Storage Capacity

 Storage is another factor to consider, though most eReaders today offer more than enough space for thousands of books.
-If you plan on reading mostly text-heavy books, even a smaller capacity (4–8 GB) is a good choice.
-However, if you’re interested in storing magazines, graphic novels, or PDFs, which require more storage, it is best to consider an eReader with expandable storage or a larger built-in memory.
+If you plan on reading mostly text-heavy books, even a smaller capacity (4–6 GB) is a good choice, like Onyx Boox Note Air 4 C. However, if you’re interested in storing magazines, graphic novels, or PDFs, which require more storage, it is best to consider an eReader with expandable storage or a larger built-in memory.

 -